Tobel158/docs/docs/Concepts/glossary.md

 ## Commission

-The percentage of staking rewards a validator kept by a validator before distributing to delegators.
+The percentage of staking rewards a validator will keep before distributing the rest of the rewards to delegators.
+Commission can help pay for a validator's computing costs.
 Validators set their own commission rates.

 ## Community pool